jmmarreiros/jmwebsite/content/publication/2020_pedergnana_qi/index.md

 publication_types:
 - 2
 publishDate: "2020-07-23T00:00:00Z"
-summary: This paper goal was to test the influence of different cleaning procedures on micro surface texture of stone tools.
-With this paper we also aimed to stress-out the need of adopting cleaning methods that do not affect artifacts during and after excavation.
+summary: The main goal of this study was to test the influence of different cleaning procedures applied on micro surface texture of stone tools.
+With this paper, we also aimed to stress-out the need of adopting cleaning methods that do not affect the microscopi analysis of artifacts surface.
 tags:
 - Traceology
 - Experiments